Last updated 22 October 2025

 Consequences

-There is no reason to assume that the present concentrations of organic pollutants and mercury found in Brünnich’s guillemots will have negative effects on health or reproduction.
+The current concentrations of organic pollutants and mercury found in Brünnich’s guillemots is not considered to have negative effects on the health or reproduction of the birds.

 About the monitoring

-The Brünnich’s guillemot mainly eats fish and crustaceans.
-It has been selected as an indicator species to monitor pollutants in fish-eating seabirds because it is important to know the pollutant levels in every part of the arctic food chain.
-The monitored substances are organic pollutants and mercury, which are found throughout the environment, even though many are no longer in use.
+Brünnich’s guillemot primarily feeds on fish and crustaceans.
+It has been selected as an indicator species for monitoring pollutants in fish-eating seabirds, as it is important to understand contaminant levels throughout the Arctic food web.
+The substances included in the monitoring are organic pollutants and PFOS, which are found throughout the environment even though many are no longer in use.

 Places and areas